GfSE/SAF-Specification/viewpoints/System-Context-Interaction-Viewpoint.md

 * What is the necessary response time for an interface or a service?
 * What is the sequence of interactions among the system and context elements
 * Which users does the system support?
 What the system has to accomplish for these users?
-## Presentation
-A sequence diagram featuring the flow of control between SOI and Context Elements Roles of a System Context to achieve one outcome of a System Use Case.
-Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines, where time is represented along the vertical axis.
-The lifelines representatives are part properties typed by a System Context Elements.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * Interaction [UML_Standard_Profile]